 Below 60 % F

 Next Generation Science Standards (NGSS)- Science themes covered for the grade 6th include: Earth’s Place in the Universe, Earth’s Systems, and Earth and Human Interactions.
 Students explore their world by participating in a variety of activities that require them to utilize science process skills such as experimenting, communicating, and manipulating science equipment and materials.
-During the school year, students will be learning from a variety of pilot programs including but not limited to: Amplify Science, TCI, McGraw Hill, and Houghton Mifflin Harcourt.
+Amplify Science is our online science program students will be using during and after class.
+This program supports activities that are hands on and also provides quality computer simulations that help students understand the concepts being explored.

 Students will be working on interactive notebooks, hands-on activities, Cornell notetaking and group work.
 Participation and notebook checks will be a large part of their grade.
 Classwork may also consist of review pages, projects, and reports.
 All cornell notes, activities, and labs will be completed in your Interactive Science Notebook (ISN).
 This notebook is designed to improve organization skills, improve critical thinking skills, and to express understanding of science concepts creatively.
 It is a great resource to study for quizzes and tests.
 Students will receive a grade for having their notebook up to date.

 Homework will be minimal, mostly finishing up work or studying for quizzes.
-There will be no large tests.
 Quizzes will be given for each unit to assess their knowledge of the concepts.
-I will review with the students what will be on the quiz by using their Interactive Notebook.
-This will be their tool and “study guide.”
-A self filled out note card will be allowed to use during the quiz.
+At times these assessments will be done digitally through the Amplify Science program and at times as a pencil to paper test.

 *Please sign and return syllabus, (this will be kept in AVID binder all year)